 Spine Thickness at Heel: 3.5 mm

 Usuba knives are designed for cutting vegetables and rotary peeling.
 Their dead flat edge contacts the board at all points so that accordion cuts are avoided.
 The name usuba translates to thin edge.
-This is not only a great performer but it is a visually stunning knife too.
-The damascus is some of the best we have seen and the fit and finish is exemplary.
+This is not only a great performer, but it is a visually stunning knife too.
+The Damascus is some of the best we have seen, and the fit and finish are exemplary.
 Blade performance is equally impressive.
 With a hardness rating of 63-64 Rockwell, these edges will hold their sharpness for a long time while being less brittle than other carbon steel blades.